NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Units
      - Choices
      - Description
-   * - ``clothes_washer_capacity``
+   * - ``clothes_washer_location``
-     - ft^3
      -
-     - Volume of the washer drum.
-Obtained from the EnergyStar website or the manufacturer's literature.
+     - "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "auto"
+     - The space type for the clothes washer location.
 If not provided, the OS-HPXML default is used.
+   * - ``clothes_washer_efficiency_type``
+     -
+     - "ModifiedEnergyFactor", "IntegratedModifiedEnergyFactor"
+     - The efficiency type of the clothes washer.
    * - ``clothes_washer_efficiency``
      - ft^3/kWh-cyc
      -
      - The efficiency of the clothes washer.
 If not provided, the OS-HPXML default is used.
-   * - ``clothes_washer_efficiency_type``
+   * - ``clothes_washer_rated_annual_kwh``
+     - kWh/yr
      -
-     - "ModifiedEnergyFactor", "IntegratedModifiedEnergyFactor"
-     - The efficiency type of the clothes washer.
-   * - ``clothes_washer_label_annual_gas_cost``
-     - $
-     -
-     - The annual cost of using the system under test conditions.
-Input is obtained from the EnergyGuide label.
+     - The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
+This includes both the appliance electricity consumption and the energy required for water heating.
 If not provided, the OS-HPXML default is used.
    * - ``clothes_washer_label_electric_rate``
      - $/kWh
      -